YaroslavLitvinov/mongo_to_hive_mapping/README.md

 1. Get mongo collection's "schema" in json format.
 It will retrieve data from mongodb in according to request specified in '-js-request' parameter.
-Structure of schema and data types will be derived from data.
+Note, that js values must be doublequoted and doublequotes are escaped like here: "{\"_id\": {\"\$gt\":0}}" Structure of schema and data types will be derived from data.
 In case if field value is null it will assign TINYINT data type to schema's field.

 example: python get_mongo_schema_as_json.py --host localhost:27017 -cn db.collection -of schema.txt